 | Confidential handling of candidate information | Sharing candidate data with unauthorized third parties |

-- Professional License, Credit, and Reference Checks: With candidate consent, we verify professional licenses, review credit or financial information, and contact references, all in compliance with privacy laws.
+- License, Credit, and Reference Reviews: With candidate consent, we verify active professional licenses (such as PMDC or PEC), review financial background letters, and interview past supervisors.

-Recruitment and Compliance Support: Beyond background checks, HRBS provides end-to-end recruitment solutions, compliance audits, and employer of record services for international companies hiring in Pakistan.
+- Compliance Expansion Support: We offer end-to-end recruitment audits and Employer of Record (EOR) services for international companies building remote teams in Pakistan.

 FAQ’S